 - Met missionaries in Honduras and helped by delivering supplies.
 (See below)

-- Helped to start clinic on island of Roatan, Honduras.
+- Helped to start a clinic on island of Roatan, Honduras.

 - Transferred to Boeing 787, the most-advanced airliner flying, after her children left for college in 2012.